 - Picture challenge - twice yearly, in March and September

 - Joker challenge - in December, allows you to pick any of the past challenges and submit an entry inspired by it

 - Other challenge - in June (music, a list of random words or some other type of prompt)

 - Illustration for a Teitho story - a special artistic challenge running for the entire year (deadline is December 31st) to illustrate one of the stories posted in that year.
 Due to the long period of this challenge, the entries will not be anonymous and will be allowed to be posted elsewhere and one artist can participate with several entries.

-- The voting period starts with posting of the entries, and lasts for two weeks for up to 5 stories, and an additional week for each 5 more stories (3 weeks for up to 10, 4 weeks for up to 15), to grant the readers enough time for reading all stories.
+- The voting period starts with posting of the entries.
+To enable the voters enough time to read all stories, the voting period will be two weeks for up to 5 stories, and an additional week for each 5 more stories (3 weeks for up to 10, 4 weeks for up to 15).

 - If you would like your vote to be as objective as possible, please refer to our voting guide.

 - Authors who compete in the challenge can vote, but they are not allowed to vote for their own stories and pictures.
 This might seem discouraging, as it feels like voting *against* your story.
 That's why, if your vote would have been a deciding one, pushing your story to a lower place, your story will not lose its position based on it.
 (It means that if you vote for a story that is in the same position as yours in the final score, your story will be given the same number of bonus points.)
 For more in-depth explanation of the system, look here (and scroll down a little)

 - The voting is done through a poll, separately for the writing and artistic cathegory.
 You can vote for 3 entries, ordering them from 1st to 3rd place.

 - Please do not ask your family and friends for sympathy votes.

 Teitho is about creativity and displaying a wide array of entries for